huanyushi/huanyushi.github.io/_posts/2024/2024-04-10-green-function-zero-temperature.md

 $$

- We assume that $\hat{V}$ is a two particle operator which is independent of particles' spin.
+ We assume that $\hat{V}$ is a two-particle  operator which is independent of particles' spin.
 The ground state energy can be expressed as

 $$
 \begin{equation}